Atoptool/atop/README.md

 * __Network activity per process.__
 In combination with the optional kernel module netatop, it shows process-level counters concerning the number of TCP and UDP packets transferred, and the consumed network bandwidth per process.

+* __GPU activity on system level and per process.__
+In combination with the optional daemon atopgpud, it shows system-level and process-level counters concerning the load and memory utilization per GPU.